 I’m a skeptic.
 So when I hear the words “healthy” and “cookie” together, I imagine biting into something that tastes like particle board.
 Add “chocolate chip” to that equation and now you’ve really lost me.
 There is no possible way to preserve the integrity of this sacred cookie while making it healthy without completely screwing it up.
 Or is there?

-That was my stance, until I tried our Oatmeal Chocolate Chip Cookie.
-It’s downright delicious and has 66% less saturated fat than traditional recipes.
+That was my stance, until I tried a healthier Oatmeal Chocolate Chip Cookie.
+It's possible to have a downright delicious more nutritious chocolate chip cookie compared to traditional recipes thanks to these four healthy baking secrets.

-2. Add oats: You may think that adding oats to a chocolate chip cookie is sacrilegious, but oats add fiber (about 4 grams per cup) without imparting an off taste.
+You may think that adding oats to a chocolate chip cookie is sacrilegious, but oats add fiber (about 4 grams per cup) without imparting an off taste.
 Plus they add texture.
-This allows us to cut back on the chocolate chips a little (which add calories and fat) without feeling like we’re missing out.
+This allows you to cut back on the chocolate chips a little without feeling like we’re missing out.

-3. Add some whole-wheat flour: The taste of whole-wheat flour can take some getting used to and may make for a tougher cookie.
+The taste of whole-wheat flour can take some getting used to and may make for a tougher cookie.
 But when it’s mixed with all-purpose flour, it’s more subtle and you still get an added boost of fiber.
 Choosing whole-wheat pastry flour is an added benefit, since it has less gluten-forming potential than regular whole-wheat flour, making for a more tender cookie.
-Run Out of Whole-Wheat Flour?
-Check Out These Must-Know Baking Substitutions for 7 Common Ingredients.